 Appointment at the consulate-general in Sydney

 In Australia you can apply for travel documents at the consulate-general in Sydney, by appointment only.
 You can make an appointment online.

 The consular team from Sydney will visit Adelaide on November 18 and 19.
 You can book your appointment online (only) from September 23, 12:00 PM (AEST).
 You can find more information here.

 Appointment at VFS Global in Perth

-From mid-November 2019, you can also apply for a Dutch passport or ID card at the VFS Global office in Perth.
+From November 6, 2019, you can also apply for a Dutch passport or ID card at the VFS Global office in Perth.
 VFS Global is an external service provider.
 For each application, VFS Global charges an additional standard service fee on top of the normal passport or ID card fee.
 VFS Global will send your application to the Ministry of Foreign Affairs in the Netherlands, where it will be processed.
-As soon as it is possible to make an appointment, you can do so via a link on this page.
+Make an appointment here.

 How much will it cost?

 You can find the price of a passport or ID card in the overview of consular fees in Australia.

 You can pay by debit or credit card or with Eftpos.
 We do not accept cash or personal cheques.